onfido/onfido-ios-sdk/MIGRATION.md

 * [Onfido iOS SDK 4.0.0 Migration Guide](#onfido-sdk-400-migration-guide)
 * [Onfido iOS SDK 3.0.0 Migration Guide](#onfido-sdk-300-migration-guide)

+## Onfido iOS SDK 13.0.0 Migration Guide

+### Breaking API changes

+- Introduced two new enum case for OnfidoConfigError:
+  - OnfidoConfigError.multipleTokenTypes (ONFlowConfigErrorMultipleTokenTypes for Objective-C): This error will be thrown when both an SDK Token and a Mobile Tokens are provided.
+  - OnfidoConfigError.applicantProvidedWithSDKToken (ONFlowConfigErrorApplicantProvidedWithSDKToken for Objective-C): This error will be thrown when both an SDK Token and an applicant provided.

 ## Onfido iOS SDK 12.1.0 Migration Guide

 ### Strings